itp9177/Micro-services/README.md

 this may take couple of minutes to install

 ##### step 5
-one installation is complete, access the kiali dashboard
+once installation is complete, access the kiali dashboard

 ```javascript
 kubectl port-forward svc/kiali 20001:20001 -n istio-system